The Old Man in the Corner: Publishing history

 The character first appeared in The Royal Magazine in 1901 in a series of six "Mysteries of London".
 The following year he returned in seven "Mysteries of Great Cities" set in large provincial centers of the British Isles.
 The stories are told by an unnamed lady journalist who reports the conversation of the 'man in the corner' who sits at the same table in the A.B.C. teashop.
 For the book, twelve were rewritten in the third person, with the lady journalist now named Polly Burton.
 The title, The Old Man in the Corner (U.S. edition: The Man in the Corner) was given to one of the book collections of the earliest stories.
 Although it contains the earliest written stories in the series, they were not collected in book form until four years after the chronologically later stories in The Case of Miss Elliott (1905).
 The last book in the series is the much later Unravelled Knots (1925).

 Scenario

 The Old Man concentrates mostly upon sensationalistic newspaper accounts, with the occasional courtroom visit, and relates all this while tying complicated knots in a piece of string.
 The plots themselves are typical of Edwardian crime fiction, resting on a foundation of unhappy marriages and the inequitable division of family property.
 Other period details include a murder in the London Underground, the murder of a female doctor, and two cases involving artists living in "bohemian" lodgings.
 Another new and noteworthy feature is that no one is ever brought to justice.
 Though the villains are identified by the narrator (who disdains to inform the police), most cannot be proven guilty beyond a reasonable doubt.
-The final story reveals that the Old Man himself is a criminal, due to some of his trademark knotted rope being found at crime scene.
+The final story reveals that the Old Man himself is a criminal, due to some of his trademark knotted rope being found at crime scene, and thereby implies that he may be the mysterious "Bill Owen" the police are unable to locate.